Kong/kongponents/docs/components/table.md

 ## Cell Attributes

-Add custom properties to individual table cells or groups of cells.
+A prop to add custom properties to individual table cells or groups of cells.
 The cell attributes object is passed as a param.

-`cellAttrs` - A function that returns an object comprising the attributes.
+`cellAttrs` - This prop takes a function that returns an object comprising the attributes.

 | Parameter | Description
 |:-------- |:-------